Nikul95/Predicting-Diabetes-ML-Project-/README.md

 1) Importing correct packages and ML models to be used

-2)Data Preprocessing
+2) Data Preprocessing

-3)Run Support Vector Machine Classifier ML model and predict whether the patient is diabetic or not.
+3) Run Support Vector Machine Classifier ML model and predict whether the patient is diabetic or not.